 This is a weekly meeting where the team discusses any tactical topics that have come up from the week.
 If you need a decision from the team, this is the perfect meeting to discuss.
 We start our tactical with a round robin and ask the question “is there anything interesting worth sharing?”
 (Projects being closed/started, feedback from customers, etc.) and “is there anything that needs to be discussed?”
 (Priority conflicts that need resolution, pending decisions, etc.).
 When we do the round robin, we don’t immediately talk about each topic.
 We get all topics, then prioritize which need to go first.
 In other words, we finalize the agenda at the start of the meeting based on a recipe we created ahead of time.
 This is a 1-hour meeting, and it should fall early or late in the week.

 This is a monthly meeting where the team discusses more forward-looking topics.
 The meeting should be dedicated to 1 maybe 2 topics.
 Each should be strategic in nature.
 Do not spend your time here with topics that could easily be discussed in the weekly tactical.
 This is a period of focus and debate amongst the team.
+These are the meetings in which you’ll want to make use of any supplies your office have picked up from somewhere like https://writeyboards.com/, and you should look to encourage as much creativity and out-of-the-box thinking as possible in these meetings.
 Examples of topics we have hit have been future organization structure, future KPI metrics with measurement strategies, and how to conduct/track customer satisfaction surveys.
 These meetings should be 2 – 4 hours and held on a monthly basis.
 Agenda should be set ahead of time to allow for members to prep.